queengooborg/OpenTag3D/index.md

 {% include feature_row %}

-RFID is becoming more prevalent, with each company launching their own RFID system that is incompatible with the rest.
-OpenTag3D strives to be a standard that allows RFID tags to work across all brands.
+RFID tags for 3D printer filament is becoming more prevalent, with every printer manufacturer trying to launch their own RFID standard, both closed and open source.
+With the ever-growing list of conflicting standards, the 3D printing industry needs a centralized standard that is not controlled by any single company, more than ever.
+OpenTag3D strives to be that standard as a community-driven specification.

-OpenTag3D defines a standard for the following:
+OpenTag3D defines standards for the following:

 - **Hardware** - The specific underlying RFID technology
 - **Mechanical Requirements** - Positioning of tag on the spool
 - **Data Structure** - What data should be stored on the RFID tag, and how that data should be formatted
 - **Web API** - How extended data should be formatted when an optional online spool lookup is requested

-Backed by several companies:
+OpenTag3D is backed by the following projects/companies:

 <!-- prettier-ignore-start -->